bulib/dataWebsite/share/citing-data.md

 ## Examples by Citation Style <<suggestion: 'How to Cite'>>

-The examples below show you how to cite two datasets: characteristics of business owners collected in the Survey of Business Owners, and a dataset of behavioral measurements of hunting bats collected by Gomes, et al.
+The examples below show you how to cite two datasets: characteristics of business owners collected in the Survey of Business Owners, and a dataset of behavioral measurements of hunting bats collected by Gomes, et al. <<suggestion: add hyperlinks to the datasets mentioned>>

 **[APA Style, 6th Edition] <<suggestion: break each style guide into different sections>>

-Basic structure: <br>
-Creator/Rightsholder of Data (Year of publication). <i>Title of dataset</i>.
+Basic structure: <br> <<needs to stand out more, possibly bold>> Creator/Rightsholder of Data (Year of publication). <i>Title of dataset</i>.
 [Format of dataset].
 URL or DOI

 Example 1: